Chart Color Schemes

 Seaforth features high concentrations of family households, with a higher-than-average median household size

 Family households account for 86.6% of all households, including 53.9% couples with children, 23.5% couples without children, and 8.9% single parent families.
-Non-family households constitute the remaining 13.4%, with lone person households at 11.4% and group households comprising 1.6%.
-The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.5.
+Non-family households comprise the remaining 13.4%, with lone person households at 11.4% and group households making up 1.6%.
+The median household size is 3.1 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households